A model for complex analytic equivariant elliptic cohomology from quantum field theory: Supermanifolds and superstacks

 It is often convenient to enlarge the category of supermanifolds to the category of presheaves of sets on supermanifolds,

-where $Y$ is the Yoneda embedding that sends a supermanifold to a representable presheaf.
-By the Yoneda Lemma, maps between representable presheaves are in bijection with maps between the associated supermanifolds.
-When evaluating a presheaf on a supermanifold, here and throughout~$S$ denotes such a test supermanifold and the set $N(S):={\sf SMfld}(S,N)$ is the (set of) \emph{$S$-points} of~$N$.
+where $Y$ is the Yoneda embedding.
+Maps between representable presheaves are in bijection with maps between the associated supermanifolds.
+Here and throughout~$S$ denotes a test supermanifold and the set $N(S):={\sf SMfld}(S,N)$ is the (set of) \emph{$S$-points} of~$N$.